-Top 5-year CD rates roll clock back to 2011
+Top 5-year CD rates stage modest rebound

 TOP 5-YEAR CD RATES: Nationally Available Bank Deals